Empitrix/krc/exercises/ex.md

 - [x] `6`.
 Write a version of itoa that accepts three arguments instead of two.
 The third argument is a minimum field width; the converted number must be padded with blanks on the left if necessary to make it wide enough.

 ## Chapter 4
-- [ ] `1`.
+- [x] `1`.
 Write the function strindex(s,t) which returns the position of the rightmost occurrence of t in s, or -1 if there is none.
-- [ ] `2`.
+- [x] `2`.
 Extend atof to handle scientific notation of the form  123.45e-6  where a floating-point number may be followed by e or E and an optionally signed exponent.
-- [ ] `3`.
+- [-] `3`.
 Given the basic framework, it's straightforward to extend the calculator.
 Add the modulus (%) operator and provisions for negative numbers.
-- [ ] `4`.
+- [-] `4`.
 Add the commands to print the top elements of the stack without popping, to duplicate it, and to swap the top two elements.
 Add a command to clear the stack.
-- [ ] `5`.
-Add access to library functions like sin, exp, and pow.
-See <math.h> in
+- [-] `5`.
+Add access to library functions like sin, exp, and pow. from <math.h>
 ### Appendix B
-- [ ] `6`.
+- [x] `6`.
 Add commands for handling variables.
 (It's easy to provide twenty-six variables with single-letter names.)
 Add a variable for the most recently printed value.
-- [ ] `7`.
+- [x] `7`.
 Write a routine ungets(s) that will push back an entire string onto the input.
 Should ungets know about buf and bufp, or should it just use ungetch?
-- [ ] `8`.
+- [x] `8`.
 Suppose that there will never be more than one character of pushback.
 Modify getch and ungetch accordingly.
-- [ ] `9`.
+- [x] `9`.
 Our getch and ungetch do not handle a pushed-back EOF correctly.
 Decide what their properties ought to be if an EOF is pushed back, then implement your design.
-- [ ] `10`.
+- [-] `10`.
 An alternate organization uses getline to read an entire input line; this makes getch and ungetch unnecessary.
 Revise the calculator to use this approach.
-- [ ] `11`.
+- [-] `11`.
 Modify getop so that it doesn't need to use ungetch.
-Hint: use an internal static variable
+Hint: use an internal static variable.
-- [ ] `12`.
+- [x] `12`.
 Adapt the ideas of printd to write a recursive version of itoa; that is, convert an integer into a string by calling a recursive routine.
-- [ ] `13`.
+- [x] `13`.
 Write a recursive version of the function reverse(s), which reverses the string s in place.
-- [ ] `14`.
+- [x] `14`.
 Define a macro swap(t,x,y) that interchanges two arguments of type t.
 (Block structure will help.)

 ## Chapter 5
-- [ ] `1`.
+- [x] `1`.
 As written, getint treats a + or - not followed by a digit as a valid representation of zero.
 Fix it to push such a character back on the input
 - [ ] `2`.
 Write getfloat, the floating-point analog of getint.
 What type does getfloat return as its function value?
 - [ ] `3`.
 Write a pointer version of the function strcat that we showed in Chapter 2: strcat(s,t) copies the string t to the end of s.
 - [ ] `4`.
 Write the function strend(s,t), which returns 1 if the string t occurs at the end of the string s, and zero otherwise.